Skip to Main Content

 Journal Impact: Ulrichsweb

-UlrichsWeb is the digital analog of the longstanding Ulrich's Periodicals Directory in print.
-It provides comprehensive information about hundreds of thousands of journals, including both active and ceased titles.
+UlrichsWeb, not licensed by Gitenstein Library but available to guest users at Princeton's Firestone Library, is the digital analog of the longstanding Ulrich's Periodicals Directory.
+It provides comprehensive information about hundreds of thousands of journals including both active and ceased titles.
 Search for a journal by keyword(s) or ISSN.
 Limit your results to place of publication, journal topic, refereed designation, and so forth.
-Each journal record contains the following information:
+Journal records contain:

-• ISSN number, a unique journal identifier (necessary for a "clean" search in WorldCat);
+• the ISSN number, a unique journal identifier necessary for a "clean" search in WorldCat;

 • subscription numbers (indicator of reach);